Almonds are generally classified as tree nuts, but are more closely related to the Rosaceae

 You may have Pollen-Food Allergy Syndrome

-if you suffer from almond allergy with oral allergy symptoms to 3 or more of the foods mentioned in cross reactivity section.
+if you suffer from almond allergy with oral allergy symptoms like itching of the mouth and tongue.
+Oral symptoms to 3 or more of the foods mentioned in cross reactivity section would indicate this.

 Almond allergy is often linked to LTP Syndrome